-The problem is in most cases the equipment fitted simply doesn't perform to required standards.
-The most common fault is cameras which are too wide angle meaning they don't record sufficient detail to be effective.
-People use off the shelf CCTV kits which feature fixed lens wide angle cmeras.
-As with all CCTV planning you need to identify exactly what you want your system to do and then ensure each camera is correct for that job with the correct optical range.
+The problem is in most cases the equipment fitted simply doesn't perform to the required standards.
+The most common fault is cameras that are too wide-angle meaning they don't record sufficient detail to be effective.
+People use off-the-shelf CCTV kits which feature fixed-lens wide-angle cameras.
+As with all CCTV planning, you need to identify exactly what you want your system to do and then ensure each camera is correct for that job with the correct optical range.
 Feel free to call us during office hours and we can talk through your requirements to establish exactly what you might need.

-CCTV is a front line tool in providing staff protection.
-Often staff are handling cash or products which can easily be sold on for cash are at risk.
-Alcohol, cigarettes, jewellery, electronic goods, even mundane items like shaving razors can all be readily sold on the black market.
+CCTV is a front-line tool in providing staff protection.
+Often staff handling cash or products which can easily be sold for cash are at risk.
+Alcohol, cigarettes, jewellery, electronic goods, and even mundane items like shaving razors can all be readily sold on the black market.
 Violence against staff is a worrying trend.
 Fitting CCTV helps prove your commitment to staff protection.
 Remote access either over the internet or within a building allows vulnerable staff to be monitored.
-We have a remote set up service which allows you to remotely view any of our DVR recorders over the internet.
+We have a remote set-up service that allows you to remotely view any of our DVR recorders over the internet.

 Monitoring till positions can not only protect against theft but also protect honest employees in the event a customer claims to have handed over a higher denomination note.

 If you sell alcohol it is quite likely that you will have to fit CCTV and the footage will need to be stored for a certain amount of time.
 Once again consider exactly what job the CCTV needs to do and make sure you aren't sacrificing quality to achieve the required storage time.

 This will vary from location to location but things to consider are whether or not the system needs to work in complete darkness.
 Do the cameras need to be secure from tampering and would covert CCTV be an option?